CarsonScott/easydata/README.md

 ## Databases
 Databases are dictionaries with additional structure built on top.
 A database consists of schemas, objects, and attributes, which are all related symbolically.

-A schema defines a label and a set of attributes.
-They are used to create new objects.
-We can define points in 2D space using a schema called 'point', as an example:
+A schema defines a label and a set of attributes, and are used to create new objects.
+We can define a point-schema to represent positions in 2D space:

     db = Database()
     db.create_schema('point', ['x', 'y'])